 - Ensure that children grow up in the circumstances consistent with the provision of safe and effective care

 - Take action to enable all children and young people to secure the best outcomes

-The academy’s work in partnership with external agencies and professionals for specialised support where needed.
-These involve local police, counselling service, mental health services, and local community groups.
+The academy works in partnership with external agencies and professionals for specialised support where needed.
+These involve local police, counselling services, mental health services, and local community groups.
 Students are also made aware of the academy’s open-door policy, whereby they can speak to any member of the safeguarding team about any concerns they may have.

 The academy’s personal, social, health and economic (PSHE) education programme is our main vehicle for delivering safeguarding topics to students.
 This is delivered by tutors within personal development sessions.
 We are keen that as many external providers as possible deliver sessions, to ensure that as much expertise as possible.

 Across Years 7-11, the following topics are examples of the kinds of issues we cover: cyberbullying, British culture, world cultures, sexual health, British values, immigration, homosexuality, homophobia, healthy relationships, globalisation, free speech, internet safety, drugs/alcohol education, the economy, the rule-of-law, government, multi-culturalism, human rights, the media, work-related learning, etc. This programme ensures students are aware of how to keep themselves safe in a range of situations and have a good understanding of the challenges they face growing up in modern Britain.

 Heartlands students can email Chatterbox in confidence at any time to report any concern using a computer or their mobile phone.